cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

 <br/>

-:::warning With great power comes great responsibility
+:::warning Handle with Care

-`Go` templating provides an enormous capability for Atmos configuration generation and should always be used with caution.
-Stack configuration should be easy to read and understand by design, yet advanced `Go` templating breaks this principle.
+Leveraging Go templating for Atmos stack generation grants significant power but demands equal responsibility.
+It can easily defy the principle of creating stack configurations that are straightforward and intuitive to read.

-Templated components cannot be easily searched, and conditionals, loops, functions, and dynamic variables are difficult to follow.
-Yes, templating will create DRYer code, but with configuration often a little repetition is helpful for clarity.
-However when code duplication scales beyond simple repetition, templating may be necessary.
+While templating fosters DRYer code, it comes at the expense of searchable components and introduces elements like conditionals, loops, and dynamic variables that impede understandability.
+It's a tool not for regular use, but for instances where code duplication becomes excessively cumbersome.

-Consider value added against configuration complexity before using advanced `Go` templates in Atmos.
+Before resorting to advanced Go templates in Atmos, rigorously evaluate the trade-off between the value added and the complexity introduced.

 :::